jrenaud90/TidalPy/Documentation/utilities_x/binary_x.md

 # Binary Serialization (`Utilities_x.binary_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 TidalPy writes worlds, layers, systems, and physics models to a compact binary format.
-The purpose is not archival: a TOML configuration is the readable, editable, portable way to describe a world, and it is what you should commit to a repository.
-The binary format exists for the cases TOML handles badly, chiefly saving and restoring an object graph exactly as it stands, including every attached sub-model, without going back through the builders.
+A TOML configuration is the readable, editable, portable way to describe a world, and it is what you should commit to a repository.
+The binary format exists for the cases TOML handles poorly, chiefly saving and restoring an object graph exactly as it stands, including every attached sub-model, without going back through the builders.

 Every file starts with a fixed 20-byte header naming the format version, the class that wrote it, and the payload size.
-That is what makes a file self-describing: a reader can identify what it is holding before deciding whether it can read it.
+This makes a file self-describing, a reader can identify what it is holding before deciding whether it can read it.

-## File format
+## File Format

 | Offset | Size | Field | Description |
 |---|---|---|---|